-Susan O. Rheney, age 53, has been a director since July 2008.
+Susan O. Rheney, age 54, has been a director since July 2008.
 Ms. Rheney is a private investor.
+She has served as a director of QEP Midstream Partners GP, LLC, the general partner of QEP Midstream Partners, LP, a publicly traded limited partnership, since June 2013.
 From 2002 until March 2010, she served as a director of Genesis Energy, Inc., the general partner of Genesis Energy, LP, a publicly traded limited partnership.
-From 2003 to 2005, she was a director of Cenveo, Inc. and served as chairman of the board from January to August 2005.
-She also served until 2001 as a principal with The Sterling Group, a private financial and investment organization.
-The Board determined that Ms. Rheney should be nominated for election as a director due to her financial management and accounting expertise and experience as a director of a mid-stream oil and gas company.
+The Board determined that Ms. Rheney should be nominated for election as a director due to her extensive financial management and accounting expertise and experience as a director of mid-stream oil and gas companies.
 The Board benefits from her experience implementing strategic and operational initiatives at a variety of firms.